Harry-Hopkinson/R6-No-Recoil/README.md

 ## 🧠 Why I Made This

-Most recoil tools like Logitech G Hub are bloated, heavy, and come with a ton of unnecessary overhead just to perform a simple task.
+Most recoil tools like Logitech G Hub (now detectable) are bloated, heavy, and come with a ton of unnecessary overhead just to perform a simple task.
 I built this tool to be **clean**, **compact**, and **laser-focused** on one thing: **removing recoil with minimal system impact**.
 No drivers, no background bloat—just raw utility.

 ## 🚀 Why Use This Tool?